The Origins of Here to Stay

 Based on the success of my first evening, I thought, “This genealogy is easy.
 Why not follow my matronym—Verreault—to the first ancestor in North America?”

-So the following week, I returned to the Maine Franco-American Genealogical Society and, that evening, became acquainted with the indentured migrant Barthélémy Verreault who arrived in Québec on November 5, 1662, before sailing on to Montréal later in the month.
+So the following week, I returned to the Maine Franco-American Genealogical Society and, that evening, became acquainted with the indentured Barthélémy Verreault who arrived in Québec on November 5, 1662, before sailing on to Montréal later in the month.
 He married Marthe Quittel in September 1665.
 When had she come?
 So…

 Why not learn about her?